cu-library/drosophila/README.md

 3. Install Drosophila.
 4. Set Site Slogan (if not already done).
 5. Create the following menus:
    - Footer Menu
    - Leaderboard-Left
    - Secondary Menu
    - Secondary Menu to Hamburger
    - Secondary Menu To Leaderboard Left
 6. Create and enable the following blocks:

   The following blocks be enabled and in the corresponding regions, in the correct order:

    - Footer
        - Contact Us (this must be created manually)
        - Footer Menu

   - Leaderboard
        - Leaderboard-Left
        - Main Menu (Nice menu)
        - Main menu

   - Header
        - Secondary Menu To Leaderboard Left
        - Secondary Menu to Hamburger
        - Secondary Menu
        - Search form

   - Menu Bar
        - No blocks in this region
 7. Create or import menu links.

 ## Admin Menu

-Compatable, ensure the "Adjust..." and "Keep Menu..." options are disabled in admin/config/administration/admin_menu
+Compatible, ensure the "Adjust..." and "Keep Menu..." options are disabled in `admin/config/administration/admin_menu`

 ## Credits